garrandall/popular-music-data/tracks/splash-warning-meek-mill-future-roddy-ricch-young-thug.md

 Get the package every week I got the straps in Arizona I flooded out the bitch I had to put the Patek on her

-In that new Chopard, ooh-ooh
+In that new Chopard, oh-oh
-That's a car, ooh-ooh
+That's a car, oh-oh
-Money, money, ah-ooh-ooh
+Money, money, ah-oh-oh
-Big boss, ooh-ooh
+Big boss, oh-oh
-In that Richie Mille, it don't tick tock, hoo-hoo Splash warning, hoo-hoo, ooh-ooh
+In that Richie Mille, it don't tick tock, hoo-hoo Splash warning, hoo-hoo, oh-oh
 I be cookin' coco out the pot, pot, yeah-yeah
 I just gave away my lil thot, thot, yeah-yeah
 I just skrrt off in a robot, yeah-yeah